flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### finish-args-has-dev-input

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--device=input`.

 ### finish-args-has-dev-usb

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--device=usb`.

 ### finish-args-has-nosocket-socket_name

+Criteria: This exception is never granted.

 The following error codes are included here: